howsoai/howso-docs/source/user_guide/advanced_capabilities/preserve_rare_values.rst

         data,
         preserve_rare_values_config={
             # The feature whose values should be protected
-            "result": {
-                "protected_values_multipliers": [
+            "result": [
                 {
                     # The feature value to increase probability mass of
                     "value": "FAIL",
                     # The scalar value to multiply probability mass by
                     "multiplier": 4.0
                 },
                 # Other protected values...
             ]
-            }
         }
     )